A resident of Lexington since 1994, it was a mix of the town’s lifestyle and architecture that drew Bill to real estate

 Bill has always loved the area as a respite from the road while only being a 20-minute drive into Cambridge and Boston.
 But as the kids started arriving, he also came to appreciate the great schools for which the town has long had a well-deserved reputation.
 He also has nurtured an interest in the town’s wide range of significant historic architecture, from colonial-era Saltboxes to the pioneering mid-century modernism of the Six Moon Hill, Peacock Farm, and Five Fields neighborhoods.

-He served for a couple of years as a member of the Greater Boston Real Estate Board’s Mediation/Ethics Panel.
+He served for a couple of years as a Greater Boston Real Estate Board’s Mediation/Ethics Panel member.

 For more information about Bill’s musical and other interests, please visit: